Xiaoxing Xi

-Xiaoxing Xi (郗小星 (Xī Xiǎoxīng); born 1957) is a Chinese-born American physicist.
+Xiaoxing Xi (郗小星 (Xī Xiǎoxīng); born 1957) is a Chinese-born American materials physicist specializing in the electromagnetic properties of thin films.
 He is the Laura H. Carnell Professor and former chair at the Physics Department of Temple University in Philadelphia.
 In May 2015, the United States Department of Justice arrested him on charges of having sent restricted American technology to China.
 All charges against him were dropped in September 2015.

 Career

-Xi was born in China and received his Ph.D. from Peking University in 1987.
-He was a researcher at the Karlsruhe Nuclear Research Center in Germany, and moved to the United States in 1989.
-In the US he worked at Bell Communication Research at Rutgers University and the University of Maryland, before becoming a faculty member of Pennsylvania State University in 1995.
-He has since naturalized as a US citizen.
-Xi's wife is also a physics professor, who teaches at Pennsylvania State University.
-They have two daughters and live in suburban Philadelphia.
-He was named chairman of Temple University's physics department in 2014.